biodiversity-exploratories-synthesis/Synthesis_dataset_manual/Synthesis datasets  How to use.md

 # Synthesis datasets : How to use?

 The aim of this manual is to help researchers using the synthesis datasets of the Biodiversity Exploratories.
-It gives tips on how to handle the datasets and outlines the common issues when analysing the data.
+It provides information and tips on how to handle the datasets and outlines the common issues when analysing the data.

 We strongly recommend reading the metadata of the original datasets and contact their authors to understand their limitations.
-The Bexis identifier (DataID) and version (Dataversion) of each dataset are provided in the synthesis dataset for reproducibility.
+The Bexis identifier (DataID) and version (Dataversion) of each contributing dataset are provided in the synthesis dataset for reproducibility.